-The WAAC repeatedly maintained that it was "not in its province to get involved in ordinary labor struggles" which in effect meant that it refused to organize any effective action against the layoffs.
-Their feminist ideology - "we are only concerned with discrimination against women"-completely blinds them to the fact that a fight against just such sexual discrimination involves a fight of all workers - both men and women.
-The only job action that was organized throughout the entire course of the struggle was an attempt at a "sick-in".
+The WAAC repeatedly maintained that it was mot in its province to get involved in ordinary fabor struggles" which in effect meant that it layoffs.
+Their feminist ideology - "we are only completely blinds them to the fact that a fight against just such sexual discrimination involves a protective of the struggle was an attempt at "sickin".
 The maids were asked to call in sick as a protest against the layoffs.
+The appeal was made any to those maids who had a sick day coming anyway and only for one day.
+It came off just as protest against the layoffs.
 The appeal was made only to those maids who had a sick day coming anyway and only for one day.
-It came off just as could have been expected - no one else went out.
-The total effect of the "sick-in" was that a few maids lost a day's pay.
-The WAAC also explicitly opposed strike action on the part of the students in support of the maids during the current Columbia student strike against the recent renewal of bombings in Vietnam.
-At one of the mass meetings SDS proposed that the strike demands be expanded to include a demand against all layoffs, specifically the layoff of the maids.
-The proposal was voted down, partly because of the students' liberalism and bent toward single issuism, but also because of the WAAC's opposition.
-The WAAC feared that the demand would endanger their legal suit which they are planning to continue into the summer, thought that such a demand would detract from their respectability" and that the strike was a "lost cause" anyway.
-The WAAC repeatedly maintained that it was Court Suits or Strike Action?
+It came off just as protest against the layoffs.
+The appeal was made only to those maids who had a sick day coming anyway and only for one day.
+It came off just as protest against the layoffs.
+The appeal was that a few maids lost a day's pay.
+The WAAC also explicitly opposed strike at end of the mass meetings SDS proposed strike demand against all layoffs, specifically the layoff of the maids.
+The proposal was voted down, partly be strike demands be expanded to include a demand against all layoffs, specifically the layoff of the maids.
+The proposal was voted down, partly opposition.
+The WAAC feared that the demand population aday is also because of the Student's ingle issuism, but also because of the WAAC's population aday and all ayoffs, specifically the layoff of the maids.
+The proposal was voted down, partly would be adapted to include a demand would detract from their ireprotective and that the strike was a 'lost ause'' any way.
+The WAAC repeatedly maintained that it was

+Court Suits or Strike Action?